 The earliest written reference to Byfleet Manor was in 727, when the land was owned by Chertsey Abbey.
 From the 14th century it became a home for royalty, with Henry VIII said to have spent much of his boyhood there.
 The present manor house was built in 1686, incorporating earlier features.
 Fittingly, as far as David Niven was concerned, it was requisitioned during the Second World War and used as a training base for British and Canadian officers, before their departure to France.

-For David, the house was a very handy six miles from Shepperton Studios, where he was filming ‘Carrington V.C.’.
+For David, the house was a very handy six miles from Shepperton Studios, where he began filming ‘Carrington V.C.’ from late June into August.
 The movie was a further upturn in his fortunes, and proved to be a great critical success.
 According to ‘The Spectator’ magazine: “David Niven, who seems on the face of it to be miscast for a semi-tragic role, gives one of the best performances of his career.”

 In recent years, Byfleet Manor starred in ‘Downton Abbey’ as the Dowager Violet’s house. [‘The Dowager… the lady who got all the best lines in the show] In a further Niven connection the actress who played the Dowager, Maggie Smith, appeared alongside David Niven in “Death On The Nile” and “Murder By Death”.